Putting the Community-Engaged Research Framework into Practice

 - Create group norms for research conduct that advance sustainability.
 This includes having “group rules” or formal memorandums with expectations for each partner and the relationship.

 - Regularly discuss strategies and avenues for sustainability with community partners.
-Meet regularly and stablish open communication channels.
-Use lessons learned from evaluations to adapt existing strategies.
+Meet regularly and establish open communication channels.
+Use lessons learned from evaluations of the partnership or research effort to adapt existing strategies and inform future efforts.

 - Share resources that may be of interest to each partner.
-Enhance partner capacity (e.g., securing diverse resources, enhancing skills, expertise, and visibility, advocating for partner needs).
+Enhance partner capacity by securing a wide range of resources, enhancing skills, expertise, and visibility, and advocating for partner needs.
 Offer letters of support or recommendation, certificates of completion, or other resources and supports.

 - Engage with partners outside of a specific study or topic area.
 Hold check-ins outside of the research context to build rapport.
 Attend local events and community forums, webinars, or other events.
 Recommend ways to work together on other studies outside of the study period.